ds-ukassel/AdventOfCode24/README.md

 Challenges are published each day at midnight EST, which means 6:00am CET in Germany.

-## emergenCITY and AoC 2022
+## Verteilte Systeme and AoC 2024

+The Distributed Systems group is hosting a 10 day challenge for anyone that wants to participate.
+The winner will be the one that has the lowest average execution time!
-We participate in emergenCITY, to discuss challenges join the [Zulip Stream](https://zulip.emergencity.de/#narrow/stream/28-adventOfCode). **No Spoilers!** – If you want to discuss today's challenge, use the spoiler tags in Zulip!
+To discuss challenges join the [Discord](https://discord.gg/4YQKansqNT) and select the appropriate role (AoC). **No Spoilers!** – If you want to discuss today's challenge, use the spoiler tags!

-There is also a [private leaderboard](https://adventofcode.com/2022/leaderboard/private), which you can join by entering the code `231924-066411a9` on the AoC website.
+There is also a [private leaderboard](https://adventofcode.com/2024/leaderboard/private), which you can join by entering the code `TBA` on the AoC website.

+## RULES

+The use of ChatGPT is **strictly prohibited** as that makes it unfun and unfair!
+We don't want to compete with AI but with other mere mortals :)

 ## Setup the repository